-While a second room for storing gear would be nice, the plus side the Sundome weighs just 18 pounds and is a good option if you plan to carry it any distance.
+While a second room for storing gear would have been nice, the plus side is that the Sundome weighs just 18 pounds and is a good option if you plan to carry it any distance.

 The WeatherMaster isn’t cheap for a six-person tent, but the build quality and performance make it a great choice for a few nights in the woods.